-There's one exception to all this and that's if it's a Zigbee device and you have an Echo Plus - and we'll explain why now.
-If you've no interest in Zigbee or don't have an Echo Plus, feel free to jump to the next section.
+There's one exception to all this and that's if it's a Zigbee device and you have an Echo with Zigbee - and we'll explain why now.
+If you've no interest in Zigbee, feel free to jump to the next section.

 Zigbee is a wireless standard that's used in a number of smart home devices.
 It's the standard that Philips Hue uses, for example, and it's fairly common, if rarely spoken about.

-The Zigbee controller in the Echo Plus will let you set-up a smart home device without the need to follow the usual manufacturer procedures.
-Because the Echo Plus can directly talk to that device, it will recognise it and provide some controls - without the need for a hub or app for that device.
+The Zigbee controller in the latest Echo, older Echo Plus or Echo Show 10 will let you set-up a smart home device without the need to follow the usual manufacturer procedures.
+Because those Echos can directly talk to that device, it will recognise it and provide some controls - without the need for a hub or app for that device.

 Using Alexa Skills to connect your smart home